gearglow/ReptiliaWithATwist/The List.md

 "Oh, um, right," Hermione said sheepishly.
 "I forgot you wrote it."

-"I must say, Miss Granger, I'm flattered by your enthusiasm for my work," Elysia said in a mock-posh accent.
+"I must say, Miss Granger, I'm flattered by your enthusiasm for my work," Elysia said in a faux-posh accent.

 "Well, Miss Potter," Hermione retorted, playing along.
 "Your work _does_ show remarkable sensibilities, especially given the constraints under which it was performed."